medleyjs/medley/docs/Response.md

 #### JSON

-If the payload is not one of the previous types, it will be JSON-serialized.
+If the `body` is not one of the previous types, it will be JSON-serialized.
 If not already set, the `Content-Type` header will be set to `'application/json'`.

-JSON payloads are serialized with [`compile-json-stringify`](https://www.npmjs.com/package/compile-json-stringify) if a response schema was set, otherwise `JSON.stringify()` is used.
+The `body` will be serialized with [`compile-json-stringify`](https://www.npmjs.com/package/compile-json-stringify) if a response schema was set, otherwise `JSON.stringify()` is used.

 ```js